lateralblast/devices/README.md

 Things to do:

 - Better determination of stencils names
-- Adding asset and serial information to stencils that are put on page
+- Expand capability of adding asset and serial information to stencils that are put on page
 - Excel import support

 Background